loki3/flexagonator/docs/flex-notation.md

 A sequence of flexes used to create a new flexagon is called a *generating sequence*.
 It typically consists of flexes followed with `*` or `+`.
-For example, the generating sequence `P* P* P*` can be used to create a pentahexaflexagon, i.e. a hexagonal flexagon where you can pinch flex to 5 different sides.
+For example, the generating sequence `P* P* P*` can be used to create a pentahexaflexagon, i.e. a hexagonal flexagon where you can pinch flex to 5 different faces.

 ## Flexes